 Prerequisites: Must have at least EN 101 and a research writing-designated (WR) course.
 Junior standing or above.

-375 Fiction Writing Workshop (4 credits) This workshop is limited to undergraduate students of junior and senior standing who wish to further their skills, which must be already well-developed, as writers of fiction.
+375 Fiction Writing Workshop This workshop is limited to undergraduate students of junior and senior standing who wish to further their skills, which must be already well-developed, as writers of fiction.
 Students critique one another’s works-in-progress, consider works of fiction by professional writers, and participate in intensive, cumulative workshops on the fine points of writing fiction.
 Each student must complete a body of work that comprises four finished short stories as well as a series of exercises required of all students in the course.

 Prerequisite: EN 212 or the equivalent; or permission of the instructor, which is based on the submission of a portfolio of stories that gives clear evidence of solid training in fiction writing.
 Students with no prior formal training in fiction writing are not likely to be admitted.
 Junior standing or above.

-376 Writing for the Web and New Media (4 credits) In the rapidly changing world of business and industry, one thing hasn’t changed—the high demand for professionals who can deliver high quality, strategic copy for a variety of new media formats, including company websites, intranets, and other digital media.
+376 Writing for the Web and New Media In the rapidly changing world of business and industry, one thing hasn’t changed—the high demand for professionals who can deliver high quality, strategic copy for a variety of new media formats, including company websites, intranets, and other digital media.
 This course, which draws on current usability research, explores key differences in print vs. electronic writing, details rhetorical strategies for new media formats, and helps students understand how to integrate visual and written elements.
 Students analyze, construct and write multimedia text in various assignments, creating a portfolio of electronic writing samples.
 Prerequisite: Junior standing or above.

-377 Advanced Editing Workshop (4 credits) The course aims to develop understanding of grammar and rhetoric in varied written applications (academic, creative, professional), with particular emphasis on editing techniques for these different types of writing.
+377 Advanced Editing Workshop The course aims to develop understanding of grammar and rhetoric in varied written applications (academic, creative, professional), with particular emphasis on editing techniques for these different types of writing.
 Workshops focus on appropriate editing styles applied to student work.
 Prerequisites: Junior or senior standing.

-378 Poetry Writing Workshop (4 credits) This course equips students with the fundamental tools needed to write effective poetry and to read poetry intelligently.
-It emphasizes the craft of poetry in a workshop setting where students’ efforts are critiqued.
-It includes a careful consideration of the works of accomplished poets, poetic theory, and the rules of prosody.
+378 Poetry Writing Workshop This course equips students with the fundamental tools needed to write effective poetry and to read poetry intelligently.
+It emphasizes the craft of poetry in a workshop setting where students’ poems are critiqued, and it includes a careful consideration of the works of accomplished poets, poetic theory, and the rules of prosody.
 Prerequisite: Junior standing or above.

-385 Humanities Colloquium (Spring) In this collaborative study of a specific topic from one of the humanities disciplines, topics vary from year to year, alternating among the three areas of concentration within the humanities program.
+385 Humanities Colloquium In this collaborative study of a specific topic from one of the humanities disciplines, topics vary from year to year, alternating among the three areas of concentration within the humanities program.
 It may be repeated for credit on a different topic.

-386 Creative Writing Institute (4 credits; Summer) This is an intermediate to advanced course wherein students refine their skills in poetry, fiction, creative non-fiction or a combination of the above.
+386 Creative Writing Institute This is an intermediate to advanced course wherein students refine their skills in poetry, fiction, creative non-fiction or a combination of the above.
 The students and faculty meet in person for one weekend to participate in workshops, lectures and presentations.
 Then the course continues online for the following four weeks and includes peer-review workshops on Blackboard and one-on-one work with a professor.

 Prerequisite: EN212 or equivalent.
 Junior standing or above.

-389 Independent Study (4 credits) This is an in-depth study and research on an individual author, genre, or theme, culminating in a substantial paper or project in creative writing.
+389 Independent Study This is an in-depth study and research on an individual author, genre, or theme, culminating in a substantial paper or project in creative writing.
 Prerequisites: Junior standing or above, a minimum GPA of 3.0 and permission of the Chair.